Lawlheart/the-force/readme.md

 Home Automation REST API.

+*Want to turn on the lights?
+Use The Force!*

 ##### I learned

-- How to configure and use Jersey, Tomcat, and Maven
+- How to configure and use Jersey
+- How to add permanence with Hibernate
+- How to use Maven to manage dependencies and build projects
+- How to set up H2 and PostGreSQL configurations
-- How to set up web configuration
+- How to set up a remote database
+- How to use Tomcat Server
+- How to write SQL queries
+- How to use Intellij for Maven and Hibernate projects
+- How to use Foreman to troubleshoot projects

 ##### Skills used

 - Java
+- Jersey
+- Hibernate
+- H2 Database (Development)
+- PostGreSQL Database (Final)
 - Maven
-- Jersey
 - Tomcat
+- Foreman
+- Postman
 - IntelliJ Idea IDE

-##### User Stories (In Progress)
+##### User Stories

 - As a user, I can visit the root directory for an overview of the REST services
 - As a user, I can retrieve a list of all of the devices in the house using HTTP (READ)